clryan/clryan.github.io/_posts/2020-11-22-cat-dog-classifier.md

 ### The fun part: looking at our predictions

 Let's look at some pictures and see how well our model did!
-Remember - humans are naturals at this task so we'll be able to easily tell if our predictions are correct or not just by looking.
+Remember &mdash; humans are naturals at this task so we'll be able to easily tell if our predictions are correct or not just by looking.
 The code below sets up a function to display 25 pictures and their predicted class (cat or dog), then reads in the first 25 images from our test set using our familiar generator method.

 ```python
 def show_batch(image_batch, label_batch):